MicrosoftDocs/cpp-docs/docs/mfc/reference/cmfcbasetabctrl-class.md

  The zero-based index of the first tab to check.

 ### Return Value
- A pointer to the first visible tab if successful; otherwise `NULL`.
+ A pointer to the first visible tab if successful; otherwise NULL.

 ### Remarks
  If this method fails, it writes the value -1 to *iStartFrom*.